Swizec/react-d3js-es6-ebook/manuscript/animation.md

 {#rainbow-snake}
 ## Rainbow snake

 You can play with the code on CodePen [here](http://codepen.io/swizec/pen/QdVoOg/).
 Follow along as I explain how it works.
-Tweak parameters and see what happens :)
+Tweak parameters and see what happens :smile:

 ### App